jdleesmiller/jdleesmiller.github.io/_posts/2019-09-06-lessons-building-node-app-docker.markdown

 1. The `--chown=node:node` flag for `COPY` ensures that the files are owned by the unprivileged `node` user rather than root, which is the default [^build-as-root].

 1. The `npm install` step will run as the `node` user in the working directory to install the dependencies in `/srv/chat/node_modules` inside the container.

-This is what we want, but it causes a problem in development when we bind mount the application folder on the host over `/srv/chat`.
+This last step is what we want, but it causes a problem in development when we bind mount the application folder on the host over `/srv/chat`.
 Unfortunately, the `node_modules` folder doesn't exist on the host, so the bind effectively hides the node modules that we installed in the image.
 The final `mkdir -p node_modules` step and the next section are related to how we deal with this.

 ### The `node_modules` Volume Trick

-There are [several](https://github.com/docker/example-voting-app/blob/7629961971ab5ca9fdfeadff52e7127bd73684a5/result-app/Dockerfile#L8) [ways](http://bitjudo.com/blog/2014/03/13/building-efficient-dockerfiles-node-dot-js/) [around](https://semaphoreci.com/community/tutorials/dockerizing-a-node-js-web-application) this node modules hiding problem, but I think the most elegant is to [use a volume](http://stackoverflow.com/questions/30043872/docker-compose-node-modules-not-present-in-a-volume-after-npm-install-succeeds) within the bind to contain `node_modules`.
+There are [several](https://github.com/docker/example-voting-app/blob/7629961971ab5ca9fdfeadff52e7127bd73684a5/result-app/Dockerfile#L8) [ways](http://bitjudo.com/blog/2014/03/13/building-efficient-dockerfiles-node-dot-js/) [around](https://semaphoreci.com/community/tutorials/dockerizing-a-node-js-web-application) the node modules hiding problem, but I think the most elegant is to [use a volume](http://stackoverflow.com/questions/30043872/docker-compose-node-modules-not-present-in-a-volume-after-npm-install-succeeds) within the bind to contain `node_modules`.
 To do this, we have to add a few lines to our docker compose file:

 ```diff
 diff --git a/docker-compose.yml b/docker-compose.yml